WORLD'S OLDEST SCULPTURES AND CARVED ART

 The world's first sculptures were palm-sized carvings made of bone, horn and stone.
 They were mostly shaped by being chipped away with flint tools.
 Perhaps older carvings were made of wood but if they did exist they likely rotted and have been lost to time.

-The world's oldest known sculpture is an animal head carved in wooly rhinoceros vertebrae.
+The world's oldest known sculpture as of the 1980s was animal head carved in wooly rhinoceros vertebrae.
 Found in Tombaga Siberia, it has been dated to be 34,960 years old.
 The world's oldest stone figure is a 31,790-year-old serpentine female statuette from Glagneberg Austria.
 Several 32,000-year-old sophisticated ivory human and animal figures have been found in Hohlenstein-Stadel, Geissenklösterle and Vogelherd caves in southern Germany.
 [Source: Guinness Book of Records]

 A 33,000-year-old horse carving made from mammoth ivory, found in Vogelherd cave, may have been used as pendant or a totem.
 Features on it were worn down by repeated human handling.
 Vogelherd has also yielded carvings of a leopard, a lion, a bear, a mammoth and a crude human figure.
 Some of the carvings have arrow and spear lines engraved into them which some anthropologists believe symbolizes the spirit that "animal" being killed.